The classic Inca Trail, entering Machu Picchu through the Sun Gate

 In the afternoon, we will return to Aguas Calientes to catch the train to Ollantaytambo.
 From here, our driver will transfer you back to your hotel in Cuzco.

 After a shower and a good night's sleep; if you've booked transfers; we will meet you at your hotel to transfer you to Cuzco airport.
 Otherwise make your own way to the airport.

 Kandoo specialises in creating adventures for active people.
-Our small group tours take adventurers to the world's most famous mountain destinations, including Mount Kilimanjaro, the Himalaya, the Andes and the Alps.
+Our small group tours take adventurers to the world's most famous mountain destinations, including Mount Kilimanjaro, the Himalaya and the Andes.